 The principal focus of the next section is the global convergence of Algorithm 5 under the assumption that the finite termination conditions given by Steps 10 and 25 are omitted.
 This allows the discussion of the properties associated with the infinite set of iterations generated by the algorithm.
-The only finite termination result is Theorem 3.4, which establishes that Algorithm 5 will terminate after a finite number of iterations if the algorithm includes the termination condition (2.30) for an approximate KKT point and condition (2.33) for an approximate ISP.
+The only finite termination result is Theorem 3.4, which establishes that Algorithm 5 will terminate after a finite number of iterations if the algorithm includes the termination condition (2.27) for an approximate KKT point and condition (2.30) for an approximate infeasible stationary point.